alex4men/CarND-MPC-Project/README.md

 I handled the 100ms latency by feeding the actuators' values from t-1 timestep to calculate the movement from time t to t+1.
 I did it in constraints setup routine in the FG_eval class (MPC.cpp lines 134-136).

 Also I added two penalties to the cost function for overall smoothness and stability.
-On line 82 of MPC.cpp I've added penalty (speed*steering)^2 for aggressive steering on high speeds, on line 84 - penalty for rapid changes in CTE values.
+On the line 82 of MPC.cpp I've added penalty (speed*steering)^2 for aggressive steering on high speeds, on the line 84 - penalty for rapid changes in CTE values.
 It made the car so much less wobbly.
 By fine tuning the weights of the components of the cost function I was able to run it with almost 100mph top speed!

 ## Dependencies